 But, those in the Permian Basin remember him as a sweet man and a fierce friend who was dedicated to justice, a respected veteran and a dedicated servant to the people of Midland County.

-Sheriff Painter died overnight in Midland after being found unresponsive.
-The news sent quakes throughout the Permian Basin Sunday.
+Sheriff Painter died unexpectedly earlier this year in Midland after being found unresponsive.
+The news sent quakes throughout the Permian Basin.